MaddyGuthridge/CSE-Localtest/readme.md

 If you go through the effort of creating one of these files yourself, I'd love it if you created a pull request so that others can access your work too.
 The json file should be stored under `setups/course_number/project_name.json`.

+# Including Extra Files in Tests and Submissions

+If you need to include extra files in your tests or submissions, you can modify the `localtest.json` file for your project, adding extra files to the files list of any required exercises.